Watch Your Child Flourish.

-Heritage has a strong record of graduating students who are capable of acceptance into highly selective Atlanta area private schools and outstanding public schools.
 Middle school can be a trying time in the life of an adolescent.
-Heritage’s middle school is focused on meeting the academic, emotional, social, and spiritual needs of students during this critical time in their lives.
+Located in metro Atlanta, Heritage’s middle school program is focused on meeting students’ academic, emotional, social, and spiritual needs during this critical time in their lives.

 The main goal of the Middle School Language Arts program is to develop skillful, thoughtful writers and to engage students in the classics of Western literature.
 Each element of class aims to enhance and improve students’ abilities to examine literature and to articulate their observations in a written format.

 The Socratic Method of discrete, guided questioning is introduced in an effort to involve students in a deep dialogue of seeking truth and forming sound conclusions.
 Students are challenged to include a biblical worldview when analyzing and interpreting a particular author’s intended message and to reflect on the impact an author may have on each student’s own beliefs and values.

 Middle School students demonstrate mastery of mathematical fluency through applied problems and critical thinking.
 The following areas of study are followed:

 The Veritas History program is used for Classes 1-8.
 Historical periods of study are as follows: